raylaijh/raylaijh.github.io.test/_posts/2020-08-05-terraform-ansible.md

   - terraform
 ---

+This post serves as introductory post to Infrastructure as a Code and its benefits.
+In this post, I will share some high level benefits of using tools like Terraform and Ansible to leverage on the benefits of Infrastructure as a Code.
+The following content are not meant to be too technical, and are based on my personal experiences after these two tools.

 ### What is Infrastructure as a Code?

 With the advent of technology in the 21st century, more and more organizations are beginning to embrace technology in their environment.
 This rising trend creates an ever increasing demand for new IT infrastructure, which also gives rise to many different options in the market.
 With so many options, many companies tend to end up adopting multiple cloud setups, running in their workloads.
-Managing all these different setups can be complex and often mundane, as system administrators had manually manage and configure the hardware and software that are required to run applications.
+Managing all these different setups can be complex and often repetitive, as system administrators had manually manage and configure the hardware and software that are required to run applications.
+These tasks usually entail creating virtual machines/instances, installing OS, configuring storage and network, etc.

 However, in the recent years, several solutions are available in the market in order to help organizations manage all these infrastructure in a automated and repeated manner.
 The cricital component of such solutions revolve around using "Infrastructure as a Code (IaC)".
 Here is how [Wikipedia][wikilink] defines IaC: